About The Tarabalam Calculator

 • Good For: Career or Business

 Remainder 4 corresponds to Kshema Tara of Tarabalam.
 'Kshema' stands for ‘comfort’.
 This Tarabalam is often associated with prosperity and comfort.
-That is why this corresponds to a favourable Muhurat for starting professional work, as it will have a high chance of success.
+That is why this is a favourable Muhurat for starting professional work, as it has a high chance of success.

 1. Pratyak Tara